 15.4.1 General

 The aim of this function is to reduce operational expenses through energy savings.

+The function allows, for example, an NG-RAN node to page the UEs in certain SSB(s) instead of all the SSBs within a cell to reduce network energy consumption.

+The function allows, for example, an NG-RAN node(e.g., in the capacity layer) can switch off some SSB beams of cells for network energy saving, and the NG-RAN node (e.g., in the coverage-layer) can request the re-activation of SSB beams of capacity layer that are deactivated before.

 The function allows, for example in a deployment where capacity boosters can be distinguished from cells providing basic coverage, to optimize energy consumption enabling the possibility for an E-UTRA or NR cell providing additional capacity via single or dual connectivity, to be switched off when its capacity is no longer needed and to be re-activated on a need basis, and other various techniques in time, frequency, spatial and power domains.